[Virtual Event] Orchestrating Terraform + Ansible in a single workflow | June 11 |

 Frequently asked questions

-Multi-cloud refers to using multiple cloud providers (like AWS, Azure, GCP) for different services or workloads, often to avoid vendor lock-in or optimize for specific features.
+Multicloud refers to using multiple cloud providers (like AWS, Azure, Google Cloud) for different services or workloads, often to avoid vendor lock-in or optimize for specific features.
 A hybrid cloud combines public cloud services with on-premises infrastructure or private clouds, enabling integration between both environments for flexibility and control.

 Share your data and download the guide